Food and Wine Pairings With Holiday Favorites

 Prime Rib and Reserva Rioja

 Prime rib is one of the top American favorite entrées for the holidays.
-Because prime rib is so intense, you really want a wine with the same level of oomph to match with it (this is not a job for Pinot Noir).
-Cabernet Sauvignon would be a great choice, but if you’re interested in something a little more elevating, a Reserva Rioja has enough delicacy to pair with the flavor of prime rib (which is somehow both meaty and delicate) while maintaining higher tannin, which will cleanse your palate.
+Prime rib’s intensity calls for an equally bold wine (Pinot Noir won’t cut it).
+Cabernet Sauvignon would be a great choice, but if you’re interested in something a little more elevating, a Rioja Reserva has enough delicacy to pair with the flavor of prime rib (which is somehow both meaty and delicate) while maintaining higher tannin, which will cleanse your palate.

 Roast Turkey and Marsanne Wine Pairing Illustration by Wine Folly